Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Notation, standing assumptions and preliminary results

-The following proposition presents a precise characterization of points at which the control-to-state operator $S$ is G\^{a}teaux-differentiable. \begin{proposition}[{cf. \cite[Cor.~2.3]{Constantin2018}}] The control-to-state operator $S: L^2(\Omega) \to H^1_0(\Omega) \cap C(\overline\Omega)$ is G\^{a}teaux-differentiable in $u$ if and only if
+The following proposition presents a precise characterization of points at which the control-to-state operator $S$ is G\^{a}teaux-differentiable. \begin{proposition}[{cf. \cite[Cor.~2.3]{Constantin2018}}] The control-to-state operator $S: L^\barr(\Omega) \to H^1_0(\Omega) \cap C(\overline\Omega)$ is G\^{a}teaux-differentiable at $u$ if and only if